 JUST AS ANCIENT EGYPTIAN PILGRIMS DID

-THE 11th of February is the Feast of Wasir (Osiris) in Egypt, which we commemorate because Antinous has always been equated with Osiris as deity of transcendence over death.
+THE 3rd of December is the Feast of the Going Forth of the Netjeru from Abydos (site of the Tomb of Osiris) in Egypt which we commemorate because Antinous has always been equated with Osiris as deity of transcendence over death.

 During this festival the Statue of Osiris was transported down the Nile to visit his tomb in Abydos and then returned in triumph to the temple.

 This represented the triumph of Osiris over death.
 An effigy of Osiris was removed from his temple and processed along the Nile to the jubilation of crowds lining the river banks.

 Not many people realized that there is a symbolic Tomb of Osiris which was a pilgrimage site for millions of Egyptians over the centuries.

 Many Egyptians even designed their own tombs to be a REPLICA TOMB OF OSIRIS.